 HHLT offers a regional version of ROW to schools in the Hudson Highlands, using the resources and materials of the national program while focusing on the Hudson River watershed.
 The program trains local teachers to use nature as a learning laboratory, conducts outdoor student workshops and ties nature-inspired, outdoorbased programming to the New York State Core Curriculum Standards.

-The River of Words Poetry Trail is a series of unique, temporary installations celebrating the nature-inspired poetry of local students winding through one of the Hudson Highlands most inspiring natural settings: Constitution Marsh.
-The featured works represent poetry created during HHLT’s River of Words environmental education workshops throughout the 2011-12 school year.
+The River of Words Poetry Trail is a series of unique, temporary installations celebrating the nature-inspired poetry of local students winding through one of the Hudson Highlands most inspiring natural settings: HHNM's Outdoor Discovery Center at Kenridge Farm.
+The featured works represent poetry created during HHLT’s River of Words environmental education workshops throughout the 2012-13 school year.

-- Dress comfortably for a walk at the Marsh
+- Dress comfortably for a walk on the trail.

 - Take only photos, leave only footprints.